 http.send(params);

-The first change(and the most obvious one) is that I changed the first argument of the open function from GET to POST.
-Also notice the difference in the second argument - in the GET method, we send the parameters along with the url separated by a '?' character...
+open function from GET to POST.
+Also notice the difference in the second argument - in the GET method, we send the parameters along with the url separated by a '?' character...http.open("GET",url+"?"+params, true);http.open("POST", url, true);http.setRequestHeader("Content-type", "application/x-www-form-urlencoded");

 http.setRequestHeader("Content-length", params.length);